Responsible Learner Behaviour Policy and guidance on unacceptable learner behaviour

 - Not adhering to the law, for example health and safety, discriminatory behaviour, possessing or using illegal substances, theft

-- Rude or offensive language or verbal abuse, including by text, e-mail, social media
+- Rude or offensive language or verbal abuse, including by text, e-mail and social media

-- Threatening behaviour or abuse, including carrying illegal weapons, replicas or suggesting these may be in your possession.
+- Threatening behaviour or abuse, including: carrying illegal weapons, replicas or suggesting these may be in your possession; virus related threats such as spitting or close contact

 - Cheating, plagiarism, collusion or other malpractice when doing work contributing to qualifications